La-Murga-de-Austin/lmda-eleventy-netlify-cms/pages/songs/13-colors.md

 ---

 ## Lyrics
-With all my favorite colors,
+All my favorite colors,
-I've got all my favorite colors,
+All my favorite colors,
 My sisters and my brothers,
 See 'em like no other
 All my favorite colors.

-It's a good day to be,
+A good day to be,
 A good day for me,
 A good day to see my favorite colors.
 My sisters and my brothers,